-The club president has admitted that there has been contact with the Premier League side over both strikers and also responded to reports linking the club with Rafa Benitez.
+The club president has admitted that there has been contact with the Premier League side over both strikers and also responded to reports linking them with Rafa Benitez

-The Premier League giant is keen to lure Cavani away from his current club, but has yet to table a concrete offer for the Uruguay international.
+The Premier League giants are keen to lure Cavani away from his current club, but have yet to table a concrete offer for the Uruguay international.

 "I was in London to prepare for the European release of the movie on Steve Jobs.
 And then I told [sporting director Riccardo] Bigon to get in touch with Manchester City to open talks about Dzeko and see what their plans are with Cavani," the Napoli president told reporters.

 "There's a lot of talk, but less action when it comes to actually spending money.
 Unlike me, others seem to be taking a lot of time to use their bank account."